zzhenglab/ai4chem/_sources/intro.md

-# Welcome to CHEM 5080: AI for Chemistry
+# Welcome to CHEM 5080: AI for Experimental Chemistry